meghanharrington/meghanharrington.github.io/index.md

 For **Florida**, it is not a a very progressive state as same-sex sexual activity became legal after Supreme Court's decision on June 26, 2003.
 Nevertheless, there are laws to protect against LGBT discrimination.

 In opposition, **Texas** has always been a very **conservative state** and LGBT people face legal and social challenges and discriminations.
 There is no statewide law banning anti-LGBT discrimination.
-Neverthelees, same-sex marriage is legal since 2015 as it became mandatory in the U.S.
+Neverthelees, same-sex marriage is legal since 2015 as it became mandatory in the U.S. We will see how the political party impact the number of quotations for a state and what ideas are related in the statements.

-Now let's see the repartition of **democrats/republicans** speakers:
+First, let's see the repartition of **democrats/republicans** speakers:

 ![Alt text](proportion_d_r.png?raw=true "Title")